 She earned a B.A. cum laude in English literature from Middlebury College, attended their German Summer School, uses French, Italian, & Spanish, even bits of Japanese & Russian in her many programs.
 Foreign language learning is a favorite hobby.

 Personal Statement/Philosophy: “I am passionate that childhood should be a time of joy and exploration, with guidance but not constant intrusion by adults.
 It is my belief that human beings are naturally curious, that adults have an obligation to allow children to explore, to learn skills to express their own voices with the world, to become their best selves.
 I spend my time with them modeling the joy of telling stories, singing, moving, speaking, dancing, developing language skills and laughing.
 I believe I bring high standards because I was able to receive a first-class education in an era that had excellent teachers in Pittsfield, Mass., and at Middlebury College, always well within the top 7-10 liberal arts colleges in the U.S., although not as well known as Amherst, Yale and Williams.
-I was raised in a family that held life-long education high.
+I was raised in a family that held life-long education high and loved language.
 I am definitely a person who loves learning and has continually self-educated myself as part of my nature.
 I know these skills and our activities will serve children well in any learning they pursue.
 I try to tell them YES YES YES and serve as a model of a kind and loving person.
 I’m no saint.
 But this is my ambition.”